 In the last few years, the term "bushcraft" has been commercialized and as a result has lost much of it's meaning.
-For us at BCNW, it still means possessing the knowledge and skill (both traditional and modern) that lets one travel confidently through the wilderness with a minimal reliance on gear.
-Our particular style of wilderness bushcraft is highly streamlined and fits well with SAR, military, wilderness professionals, and ultralight backpackers because we use whatever skill or material works the best regardless of historical or cultural biases.
+For us at BCNW, it still means possessing the knowledge and skill that lets one travel confidently through the wilderness with a minimal reliance on gear.
+Our particular style of bushcraft is highly streamlined and fits well with SAR, military, wilderness professionals, and ultralight backpackers because we use whatever skill or material works the best regardless of historical or cultural biases.
 We also believe these skills should not be reserved for the occasional trip to the backcountry or emergency situation but be a part of everyday life.
-The idea of bushcraft is not just to survive but to live well, even thrive in the wild through the use of traditional skills from around the world.
+Our idea of bushcraft is not just to survive but to live well and thrive in the wild by using traditional and modern skills from around the world.

 This same pragmatic approach is also found in our Urban Skills course.
-The biggest challenge is that unlike bushcraft and wilderness survival which share core skills, the daily skills that make a person successful in an urban lifestyle (job, computer knowledge, public speaking, finances, etc.) have little or no bearing when things go wrong.
-The skills that we cover in our Urban course may seem unconventional and even uncomfortable to some, but they are vital to having peace of mind in the urban jungles of today.
+The biggest challenge is that unlike bushcraft and emergency survival which differ but share core skills, the daily skills that make a person successful in urban life (job, computers, public speaking, finances, etc.) have little or no bearing when disaster strikes.
+The skills that we cover in our Urban course can be put into use immediately and are vital to having peace of mind in the urban jungles of today.

 When necessity or convenience call for the use of modern goods and